 BT Hearing Loss Claims: How to determine if former British Telecom engineers can claim compensation for hearing damage caused from the use of oscillators

-Industrial deafness solicitor describes in A site visitor FAQ how to show legal liability for BT hearing loss claims; how to prove that oscillator noise caused your hearing damage / tinnitus and how long the law allows for you to commence a claim from the date your hearing loss was diagnosed at hospital.
+Industrial deafness solicitor describes how to show legal liability for BT hearing loss claims; how to prove that oscillator noise caused your hearing damage / tinnitus and how long the law allows for you to commence a claim from the date your hearing loss was diagnosed at hospital.

 BT hearing loss claims question